spacetelescope/crds/documentation/crds_users_guide/source/web_site_use.rst

 from the specified set of rules.
 The references remain available under any contexts which still refer to them.

-Once references have been replaced or deleted from the operational context and the new context is made operational using Set Context, the deleted or replaced references can be marked as scientifically invalid using Mark Files Bad.

 Files are specified for Delete References by listing their names in the Deleted Files field of the input form, separated by spaces, commas, and/or newlines.